Best Weighted Vest of 2021

 As we mentioned briefly above, resistance is at the core of the logic behind these vests.
 In fitness, resistance is a central concept that denotes anything that exerts pressure on your body muscles and bones.
 In resistance training, you aim to force your skeletal muscles to contract.

-Gravity helps create this resistance, using heavy objects like dumbbells, barbells, and kettle balls.
+Gravity helps create this resistance, using heavy objects like dumbbells, barbells, and kettle bells.
 You can even use your bodyweight to create resistance to several muscle groups.
 Anything in which some kind of weight is causing a muscle to contract can be called a resistance exercise.

 When using a weighted vest, you are adding extra pounds to your bodyweight.
 This naturally leads to increased resistance against every movement you make.
 Exercises that felt easy before will now feel more punishing.
 Your muscles will work harder, and your body will burn more calories in the process.